Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/backend/README.md

 # Backend API - Revenue Prediction

-This directory contains the FastAPI application that serves the revenue prediction model.
+This directory contains the FastAPI application that serves the machine learning models for predicting revenue and discounts.

 ## How it Works

-The API receives product data (`Price`, `Day`, `Category`, `Location`, `Platform`), preprocesses it using a saved scaler and encoders, and then uses a pre-trained regression model to predict the revenue.
+The API exposes endpoints to predict revenue based on sales data and to suggest an optimal discount for a product.
+It also provides a metadata endpoint to supply the frontend with necessary information like product lists and categories.

 ## Running the Server